kitzeslab/opensoundscape/README.md

 #containing inference scores for each class and each audio window
 ```

-### Training a CNN using audio files and Raven annotations
+### Train a CNN using audio files and Raven annotations
 ```python
 from sklearn.model_selection import train_test_split
 from opensoundscape import BoxedAnnotations, CNN